Valmik2004/Infosys-Springboard-Internship/README.md

 - Data cleaning and preprocessing
 - Feature extraction using Bag of Words (BoW) and TF-IDF
 - Model training and evaluation
-- Performance comparison of ML models
+- Performance comparison of ML Models.

 ---